Chili Lime Shrimp

 What kind of shrimp to use?

 If you are using frozen shrimp, be sure it is thawed completely.
 You can do this by leaving it in the refrigerator overnight.
-Or to thaw it more quickly, place the shrimp in a bowl of cold water for a couple of hours.
-Or thaw it in a colander with cold water running over it.
+To thaw it more quickly, place the shrimp in a bowl of cold water for a couple of hours or in a colander with cold water running over it.
 This will thaw the shrimp in a matter of minutes.

-And if you use large or jumbo shrimp, you may need to add another minute or two to the cooking time to ensure they are cooked through.
+Should you decide to use large or jumbo shrimp, you may need to add another minute or two to the cooking time to ensure they are cooked through.

-Cast Iron Skillet Chili Lime Shrimp with tongs in a pan
+Chili Lime Shrimp with tongs in a cast iron skillet.

 5 from 1 vote